thibmeu/moq-privacy-pass/draft-privacy-pass-moq-auth.md

 Media over QUIC (MoQ) {{MoQ-TRANSPORT}} provides a transport protocol for live and on-demand media delivery, real-time communication, and interactive content distribution over QUIC connections.
 The protocol supports a wide range of applications including video streaming, video conferencing, gaming, interactive broadcasts, and other latency-sensitive use cases.
 MoQ includes mechanisms for authorization through tokens that can be used to control access to media streams, interactive sessions, and relay operations.
 However, traditional authorization mechanisms can create privacy concerns in these scenarios, where user behavior patterns, communication metadata, and content preferences may be exposed to service providers and intermediaries.

 Privacy Pass {{RFC9576}} provides a privacy-preserving authentication mechanism that allows clients to prove their eligibility for services without revealing identifying information.
 The protocol uses cryptographic techniques, specifically Oblivious Pseudorandom Functions (OPRFs), to ensure that service providers cannot link authorization tokens to specific users or correlate multiple requests from the same client.
+The Privacy Pass HTTP Authentication Scheme {{RFC9577}} defines the "PrivateToken" authentication scheme that enables this privacy-preserving authentication over HTTP.
 This document defines how Privacy Pass tokens can be integrated with MoQ's authorization framework to provide privacy-preserving access control for media streaming, real-time communication, and interactive content services.

 The integration addresses several key use cases in modern media distribution and real-time communication: